 Setting aside a felony or misdemeanor conviction can result in better employment, housing and financial opportunities.
 Many experience a great sense of relief when their prior conviction is set aside and they then have the peace of mind in knowing that they can truthfully and legally answer “no” when asked whether they have any criminal convictions.
 If you would like to learn more about how a prior felony or misdemeanor can be expunged and how LEWIS & DICKSTEIN, P.L.L.C. can help you with that process, we welcome you to contact our firm today for a free initial consultation.

-If you or a loved one is in need of an expungement or you would like to have a past conviction set aside, please do not hesitate to call Michigan Expungement Attorneys Randy Lewis and Loren Dickstein for a free consultation at (248) 263-6800.
+If you or a loved one is in need of an expungement or you would like to have a past conviction set aside, please do not hesitate to call the LEWIS & DICKSTEIN, P.L.L.C.
+Expungement Attorneys for a free consultation at (248) 263-6800.
 If it is possible to help you, we will find a way!

 Michigan Compiled Law (hereinafter referred to as “MCL”) §780.621 provides that a person may apply to have a conviction set aside if certain conditions are satisfied.
 A court may set aside a conviction if (1) the circumstances and behavior of the applicant since the date of the conviction warrant the requested relief and (2) the setting aside of the conviction is consistent with the public welfare.
 MCL §780.621(9).

-The old law indicated that a person could only seek an expungement if that person had only one prior conviction.
-The new law indicates that a person can have a felony expunged even if the individual has up to two misdemeanor convictions.
-Additionally, a person who has up to two misdemeanors, and no more than one felony, can apply to have them BOTH expunged.
+The law indicates that a person can have a felony expunged even if the individual has up to two misdemeanor convictions.
+Additionally, a person who has up to two misdemeanors, and no more than one felony, can apply to have BOTH misdemeanors expunged.

-Is there hope even your not eligible for an expungement?
+Is there hope even you’re not eligible for an expungement?

 What if you have a conviction under the Motor Vehicle Code?
 Clients who a conviction under the Motor Vehicle Code have a difficult, although sometimes not an impossible, situation.
 We have handled many cases for clients in this situation and we have been able to successfully clear their records.
 Some form of post-conviction motion would have to be filed on one or more of the prior offenses to ether get them dismissed, reduced or in changed in some way to make the client eligible for an expungement.
 This process can be an uphill battle and often requires the prosecutor’s acquiescence.
-If you have a conviction under the Motor Vehicle Code and you want to see if there is any way for you to have a shot at a clear record, please do not hesitate to call us at (248) 263-6800 for a free consultation.
+If you have a conviction under the Motor Vehicle Code and you want to see if there is any way for you to have a shot at a clear record.

 Free Consultation and Confidential Case Evaluation

-At LEWIS & DICKSTEIN, P.L.L.C., we believe that an error in judgment should not define your future.
-If you want a chance at a fresh start, please call us at (248) 263-6800 or fill out a Request for Assistance Form and we will promptly contact you.
+At LEWIS & DICKSTEIN, P.L.L.C., we believe that an error in judgment should not define you or your future.
+If you want the best possible chance at a fresh start, please call us at (248) 263-6800 or fill out a Request for Assistance Form and we will promptly contact you.
 If there is a way to help you, we will find it!